Exposing Limitations of Language Model Agents in Sequential-Task Compositions on the Web: Language Model Agents for Web Automation

 \subsection{RCI}

 The agent with Recursive Criticism and Improvement (RCI) prompting~\citep{kim2023rci} first generates an open-loop plan to follow a given instruction using few-shot demonstrations.
-Next, it uses a prompt-based critic to identify the problems in the plan and improves the plan by reflecting on self-criticized outputs, which is referred as an explicit RCI (ERCI) loop.
+Next, it uses a prompt-based critic to identify the errors in the plan and improves it by reflecting on self-criticized outputs, which is referred as an explicit RCI (ERCI) loop.
 After ERCI, the agent follows the self-improved plan step-by-step.
-Before executing the action at each time step, the agent grounds the action to the current state (i.e. HTML, open-loop plan, and previous actions) and refines its formatting to be parsable, which increases the feasibility and reduces hallucinations.
-These final steps are referred to as an implicit RCI (IRCI) loop without the self-criticism.
+Before executing the action at each step, the agent grounds the action to the current state (i.e. HTML, open-loop plan, and previous actions) and refines its formatting to be parsable, which increases the feasibility and reduces hallucinations.
+These final steps are referred as an implicit RCI (IRCI) loop without the self-criticism.
 All of those play complementary roles to achieve human-level proficiency.
-While 1 ERCI and 3 IRCI loops are recommended by \citet{kim2023rci}, we observe that the optimal number of self-improvement iterations may differ across the tasks.
-See Appendix~\ref{sec:hyperparams_rci} for the details.
+While 1 ERCI and 3 IRCI loops are recommended, we observe that the optimal number of self-improvement iterations may differ across the tasks (see Appendix~\ref{sec:hyperparams_rci}).